 Word documents, Excel spread sheets, and Powerpoint slides can be managed using the Perforce Plug-in for Microsoft Office (P4OFC) available from our Web site.

 The installation of the Sample Depot assumes that you have first installed a Perforce Server and client application.
 A 2011.1 or later version Perforce Server is required.
 To download Perforce for your platform, go to the Perforce Downloads page.
-For instructions on how to install Perforce, see the Ten Minute Test Drive page.
+For instructions on how to install Perforce, see the Downloads page.

 To install and use the Sample Depot:

 - Download the Sample Depot from our ftp site.
 The Sample Depot is contained in a .zip file for Windows

 or as a gzipped tar file for non-Windows platforms

 Again, if you use a case-insensitive platform, such as Windows, use sampledepot.zip.
 If your are using a case-sensitive platform, such as Linux, use the gzipped tar file, sampledepot.tar.gz.